Springing into Action: CALBO’s Spotlight on Key Legislative Bills

 It is an exciting year ahead.
 As the state aims to tackle the housing crisis, we have an important voice for how to move forward responsibly.
 CALBO is an integrated partner for policymakers seeking to understand the complications associated with building safety, which makes it is a great honor to represent your organization and advocate for your positions.
 I am thankful for the trust bestowed upon me and I am looking forward to working with you all this year!

-If you have any questions at all or have bills of interest, please do not hesitate to reach out to me via e-mail at amendoza@calbo.org.
+If you have any questions, please reach out to the CALBO Office at info@calbo.org.